transdigiware/blockchain/reference/hsm-gemalto.md

   Replace
   - `{HSM_ADDRESS}` with the IP address of the HSM.

-2. **HSM client** Now, add the HSM server to the client configuration by running the following command:
+2. **HSM client:** Now, add the HSM server to the client configuration by running the following command:

   ```bash
   vtl addServer -n ${HSM_ADDRESS} -c server.pem